 STOP Wage Garnishments in ARIZONA

 Stop wage garnishments in Arizona.
-If you have a judgement against you by a creditor in Arizona, your wages may be garnished.
+In Arizona, if you have a judgement against you by a creditor, they can garnish your wages.
 Both Chapter 7 and Chapter 13 Bankruptcy will put a stop to a wage garnishment.
-Your bank accounts and up to 25% of your net wages may be garnished by judgement creditors.
+With a judgement, creditors may garnish up to 25% of your net wages.

 When a creditor has a judgement and applies for garnishment with the court, paperwork will be sent to you and your employer.
 Your employer is required to respond within a specific time period and will give information about your wages / salary.
 If you stop wage garnishments before they contact your employer, it will save you some embarrassment.